Germany increases pensions for thalidomide victims

 Around 2,700 victims of thalidomide are entitled to pensions from the government.

-"The situation of Contergan victims is characterised by the very painful effects - and late effects - of their disability," a draft law approved by the Bundestag lower house of parliament read.
+"The situation of Contergan victims is characterized by the very painful effects - and late effects - of their disability," a draft law approved by the Bundestag lower house of parliament read.

 "The loss of ability and skills has accelerated in recent years," it said, pointing to a study completed in 2012 showing there was an urgent need to secure more support for the victims.